gourangamallik/gourangamallik.github.io/index.md

 ## Welcome to my webpage

-I am Dr. Gouranga Mallik, a C V Raman Postdoc Fellow at the Department of Mathematics, Indian Institute of Science Bangalore.
+I am Dr. Gouranga Mallik, a C V Raman Postdoc Fellow in the Department of Mathematics at the Indian Institute of Science Bangalore.
 I work on Finite Element Methods for Partial Differential Equations.

 ### Research Interests